se4ai2324-uniba/MalURLs/README.md

 # 1) Introduction

 The system is designed to classify malicious URLs using features extracted by the URL itself.
-Using a supervised approach, it employs a Random Forest to detect URls and a module to extract 15 features from the URL string.
+Using a supervised approach, it employs a Random Forest to detect URLs and a module to extract 15 features from the URL string.
 The system has demostrated good performances compared to the state-of-art and it is useful for the everyday-use in web navigation.

 The model has been realized for the Machine Learning exam, a.y.
 2022-2023;
 - The model card is available [here](models/README.md)